Explore

 Land - Report of CM

-(Future CD 3) Conduct a Public Hearing, Authorize Execution of a Municipal Services Agreement, and Consider Adopting an Ordinance for the Proposed Owner-Initiated Annexation of Approximately 186.090 Acres of Land and 69.067 Acres of Farm-to-Market Road 2871 and Interstate Highway 20, in Tarrant County, Known as the Rockbrook P3, Located Southeast of Interstate Highway 20 and Farm-to- Market Road 2871 Intersection, in the Far West Planning Sector, AX-24-017 (PUBLIC HEARING - a.
-Report of City Staff: Derek Hull; b.
+(Future CD 7) Conduct Public Hearing, Authorize Execution of a Municipal Services Agreement with Mary's Creek, LLC and Consider Adopting an Ordinance for the Proposed Owner-Initiated Annexation of Approximately 52.972 Acres of Land in Tarrant County, Known as Mary’s Creek Parcel 01, North of Interstate Highway 30, South of Chapin Road, and East of Walsh Ranch Parkway, in the Far West Planning Sector, AX-26-001 (PUBLIC HEARING - a.
+Staff Available for Questions: Stephen Murray b.
 Public Comment; c.
 Council Action: Close Public Hearing and Act on M&C)

 Attachments